Guidance for Returning Officers - Assistance with voting for disabled voters

 Throughout this guidance we use the word must to refer to a specific legal requirement and the word should for recommended practice.

-As Returning Officer (RO), you must have regard to the guidance on equipment to be provided in polling stations1 as part of your wider duties to consider the needs of disabled voters at polling stations, make reasonable adjustments and provide equipment.
+As Returning Officer (RO), you must have regard to the guidance on equipment to be provided in polling stations as part of your wider duties to consider the needs of disabled voters at polling stations,1 make reasonable adjustments and provide equipment.

-We will keep this guidance under regular review, including in relation to the equipment that should be provided as a minimum and any additional equipment and support.
-We will ask for feedback from voters and electoral administrators on the equipment provided to support disabled voters as part of our reporting on elections and to support the identification and sharing of good practice.
+We ask for feedback from voters and electoral administrators on the equipment provided to support disabled voters as part of our reporting on elections and to support the identification and sharing of good practice.